Cynthia Schoeman is a regular speaker on workplace ethics at conferences and is often interviewed on TV and radio as an ethics expert.

-Cynthia Schoeman is the Managing Director of an Ethics Monitoring & Management Services company and a founding Non-Executive Director of the Ethics Practitioners Association (EPA).
-She also sits on the Investigating Committee of the Independent Regulatory Board for Auditors (IRBA).
+Cynthia has over 15 years’ experience in the field of workplace ethics and governance.
+She is the chairman of the Ethics Practitioners Association (EPA) and sits on the Investigating Committee of the Independent Regulatory Board for Auditors (IRBA).